m4ra/flask-stripe/README.md

-A. Pull from github and run the stripe flask app

-1. git clone git@github.com:Pathio/pathio-stripe.git
-2. activate virtualenv
+A. Quick setup for subscription payments
+1. Pull repo
-3. cd stripe && pip install -r requirements.txt
+2. cd stripe && pip install -r requirements.txt
-4. python manage.py db init
-5. python manage.py db upgrade
+3. python manage.py db upgrade
-6. To populate the plans db with the stripe plans id, names and amounts
+4. To populate the database with subscription plans id, names and amounts

 		python manage.py shell

    		p=Plan()
    		p.insert_plan_descriptions()
-7. python manage.py runserver
+6. python manage.py runserver
-8. navigate to 127.0.0.1:5000/auth/
+7. navigate to 127.0.0.1:5000/auth/

-B. Steps  followed for the stripe flask app using blueprint 'auth' - it can help for how to integrate the app to an existing project.
+B. Steps followed for the stripe flask app using blueprint 'auth' - it can help for how to integrate the app into an existing project.

 1. In virtualenv or machine install stripe with